Key takeaways:

 Atogepant (Qulipta)

-Even if you’re steadfast about avoiding triggers and you find the right prevention medications, migraine breakthroughs are bound to happen.
-That’s why there’s a part of treatment that focuses on real-time headache and relief.
+Even if you carefully avoid triggers and find the right prevention medications, migraine breakthroughs are bound to happen.
+That’s why there’s a part of treatment that focuses on real-time pain relief.
 These are sometimes called “abortive” treatments.
-The hope is that with the right treatment and trigger avoidance, you won’t need to rely on these pain relievers as often.
+The hope is that, with the right treatment and trigger avoidance, you won’t need to rely on these pain relievers as often.

 Triptans are a class of medication that can relieve migraines once symptoms start.
-They’re a first-line treatment option for migraine relief and are available as pills, dissolvable tablets, injections, powder, and nasal sprays.
+They’re a first-line treatment option for migraine relief.
+Triptans are available as pills or dissolvable tablets.
+They’re also available as injections, powder, and nasal sprays.

 There are seven available triptans: